kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 **Top Border as Character Set**: Alternatively, the horizontal border could be drawn with custom character set graphics.
 One line of mode 6 text is eight can lines tall.
 It would take 16 bytes of memory to specify the line of text characters.
 Three custom characters in the character set would be needed to correctly draw the left position of the border, the right end of the border, and then a full block character for everything between.

-**But That's Not All...**:  If this is the only condiseration then the ANTIC mode B graphics would be the easiest solution.
+**But That's Not All...**:  If this is the only consideration then the ANTIC mode B graphics would be the easiest solution.
 However, the next topic also has a display issue to acommodate in the Top Border region.....

 **EXTERNAL LABELS:**